 Fossil fuels are today’s dominant heating source.
 Transitioning to electric heat pumps has the potential to dramatically decrease GHG emissions, but there are barriers to market adoption.

 By studying lessons learned from heat pump deployment in the Northeast, we developed recommendations to facilitate successful heat pump adoption nationwide.
-Services: Building Electrification , Energy Efficiency
+Services: Building Decarbonization , Energy Efficiency

 With a clearer path for electrifying space and water heating, states and utilities can expedite fuel switching to meet GHG reduction goals and increase customer savings.

 Fuel switching can reduce GHG emissions 60% or more

 Fossil fuels burned onsite account for about 30 percent of U.S. emissions from buildings and this percentage is growing as states get more clean electricity from the wind and sun.
 Electric heat pumps enable buildings to transition away from using fossil fuels and to tap into the growing supply of renewable electricity.

 This technology has the potential to reduce or eliminate the need for fossil fuels in heating air or water by tapping into the growing supply of renewable electricity.
 What’s more, unlike fossil-fired heating technologies, which typically lose efficiency over time, the GHG benefit of heat pumps increases as the electric grid becomes cleaner and more efficient.

 Heat pumps can also provide cost savings for homeowners and businesses, particularly compared to oil and electric resistance heating systems.
 While switching from fossil fuels to heat pumps can reduce emissions from heating by 60% or more, maximizing their environmental benefit depends on the policies, programs, and mechanisms used to increase their adoption.
 Advancing the heat pump market requires a strategic approach.